j-bac/elpigraph-python/README.md

 When using this package, please cite our preprint:

 Albergante, L.  et al .
-Robust and Scalable  Learning of Data Manifold with Complex Topologies via ElPiGraph.
+Robust And Scalable Learning Of Complex Dataset Topologies Via Elpigraph
 arXiv: [1804.07580](https://arxiv.org/abs/1804.07580) (2018)

 Requirements